The Reef (novel): Synopsis

 Months later, Darrow meets Anna at her French country chateau at Givré.
 They speak of their future and of Anna's stepson Owen, who wishes to marry a woman of whom his grandmother, Dowager Marquise de Chantelle, does not approve.
 Additionally, Darrow informs Anna of his plans for their future together: he hopes to move to South America together for his job.
 It is revealed that Anna has hired a governess for her young daughter, Effie.
 That governess is Sophy Viner.

 Sophy, embarrassed by the situation, begs Darrow not to say anything that might jeopardize her employment.
 Darrow tries to convince Sophy not to marry Owen, and Sophy accuses him of jealousy.
 Darrow admits to Anna that he knew Sophy already.
 Anna quizzes him about Sophy, out of concern for Owen, who is engaged to Sophy.
 Darrow agrees with the Marquise that the union would not be wise.

 The Dowager Marquise requests that an old family friend, Adelaide Painter, talk some sense into the family.
 However, when Adelaide supports the union, the Marquise concedes to her grandson.
 The road is clear for Owen and Sophy to marry, which also frees the path for Darrow and Anna.

 Sophy unexpectedly breaks off the engagement to Owen.
 Owen becomes suspicious of Darrow's influence over Sophy.
 The main characters then attempt to figure out what happened by interrogating each other.
 This part of the novel shows an increase in dialogue, and an unusually high rate of dialogue for Wharton's novels.

 Sophy eventually reveals to Darrow that she has loved him since Paris.
 The affair between Darrow and Sophy is revealed to Anna.
 Darrow attempts to explain that the affair was short lived, but Anna cannot live with the knowledge and becomes convinced that the revelation destroyed any potential for a future relationship.

 Despite the fact that Anna believes herself to be well matched with Darrow, she is unable to overcome her jealousy of Sophy.
 She becomes obsessed with imagining the time they spent together.

 Owen leaves for Spain.
 Sophy is reemployed by Mrs. Murrett, her previous employer, and moves to India.
 Anna encounters Sophy's large, slovenly sister and her lover, which gives Anna the perspective that Sophy is not as much of a fallen woman as she originally thought.
 Anna attempts to convince herself that she should not marry Darrow, but cannot bring herself to do it.

 Characters

-George Darrow: 37-year-old American diplomat who is living in London at the beginning of the novel.
+George Darrow: 38-year-old American diplomat who is living in London at the beginning of the novel.
 He becomes engaged to Anna Leath.

-Anna Leath: American widow living in Givré, which is in rural France.
+Anna Leath: 36-year-old American widow living in Givré, which is in rural France.
 She becomes engaged to George Darrow.

-Sophy Viner: young American woman who aspires to become an actress.
+Sophy Viner: 28-year-old American woman who aspires to become an actress.
 She is engaged to Owen Leath.

-Owen Leath: Anna's stepson, age 23.
+Owen Leath: Anna's stepson, age 29.
 He is engaged to Sophy Viner.